Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Georgia Tech Stats and Trends

-- In Georgia Tech's six games this year, it has three wins against the spread.
+- Georgia Tech has played six games, with three wins against the spread.

 - The Yellow Jackets have been underdogs by 7 points or more two times this season and have covered the spread every time.

-- Georgia Tech's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Georgia Tech has hit the over in 50% of its opportunities this year (three times in six games with a set point total).

-- Georgia Tech is 2-1 against the spread and 3-0 overall in games when it scores more than 24.4 points.
+- Georgia Tech is 2-1 against the spread and 3-0 overall in games when it puts up more than 24.4 points.

-- When Georgia Tech churns out over 413.1 yards, the team is 0-3 against the spread and 1-2 overall.
+- In games that Georgia Tech totals over 413.1 yards, the team is 0-3 against the spread and 1-2 overall.

 - The Yellow Jackets have turned the ball over six times, two fewer times than the Cavaliers have forced turnovers (8).